 Otherwise, with bladder and kidney stones, the urination is painful.
 The pain appears in the stomach, and in some cases, it is accompanied by even blood in the urine.
 Also, the level of sodium (salt) in cheerios is a bit high.
 It can make guinea pigs feel more thirsty or bloated.
 It’s common to see bloating, thirst, or water retention if too much salt is consumed.

 Cheerios have fibers that are good for digestion.
 But, sometimes, too much fiber can have a counter-effect.
 With excess fiber, even humans notice some side effects.
-For example, the guinea pigs that have ingested too much fiber have the following side effects such as pain in the stomach, loose stool, flatulence, gases, bloating, and similar.
+For example, the guinea pigs that have ingested too much fiber have side effects, such as pain in the stomach, loose stool, flatulence, gases, bloating, and similar.

 Also, Cheerios are processed food, which means it has some added sugars and other additives that aren’t good for guinea pig’s stomach.
 Their digestive system will have difficulties digesting processed food, and that can lead to serious stomach pains.